May 11, 2017 / 5 Comments

 Doodle Bar in Bermondsey

 Bring your inner kid and grab a stick of chalk at this unique spot in Bermondsey, where you can write on the walls while hoisting your favorite pint.
-In addition to the whimsical vibe, food trucks frequent the establishment for late night revelers looking to eat as well as imbibe.
+In addition to the whimsical vibe, cool food trucks frequent the establishment for late night revelers looking to eat as well as imbibe.
 Originally started as a hard-to-find pop-up pub, the Doodle Bar has evolved into a hip and chill every-day spot for the locals.
 Try their signature beer, an aptly named Doodle’s Pale Ale.
 Get to the bar in the evening for a chiller vibe, before the larger crowds grab a spot and start chalking it up!

 60 Druid St, London SE1 2EZ, UK